codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Magdalena [megiska]!
 This was added on Dec 02 2025 😎

 ¡Hola, soy Esteban!
 Esto se añadió el 02/12/2025 🚀

+Hello, Matthew18 was here on 3 December 2025.
+Merry Christmas and Happy New Year in advance, guys! 🎉